Shepard Smith

-David Shepard Smith Jr. (born January 14, 1964) is an American former broadcast journalist.
+David Shepard Smith Jr. (born January 14, 1964) is an American retired broadcast journalist.
 He served as chief general news anchor and host of The News with Shepard Smith on CNBC, a daily evening newscast launched in late September 2020; but his program was canceled in November 2022.
 Smith is best known for his 23-year career at the Fox News Channel, which he joined at its 1996 inception and where he served as chief anchor and managing editor of the breaking news division.
 Smith hosted several programs in his tenure at Fox, including Fox Report, Studio B and Shepard Smith Reporting.

 Early life and education

 David Shepard Smith Jr. was born in Holly Springs, Mississippi, the son of Dora Ellen Anderson, an English teacher, and David Shepard Smith Sr., a cotton merchant.
 He attended Marshall Academy in Holly Springs.
 After high school, his parents separated and he moved to Florida with his mother.
 He studied journalism at the University of Mississippi, where he left two credits shy of a degree to take a reporter job in Panama City, Florida.
 Smith delivered the university's 155th commencement address on May 10, 2008.